microcks/microcks.io/content/documentation/guides/installation/minikube-helm.md

 ::1 localhost
 ```

-You'll still need to have the `minikube tunnel` services up-and-running like in the previous section.
-Next, you have to install the latest version of Strimzi operator:
+You'll still need to have the `minikube tunnel` services up and running like in the previous section.
+Next, you have to install the latest version of the Strimzi operator:

 ```sh
 kubectl apply -f 'https://strimzi.io/install/latest?namespace=microcks' -n microcks